nekanem/Project-A-Team-3/README.md

 2. How much writing do you want from the students?
 Should most questions be multiple choice and fill in the blank since it’s on a handheld device?

+9. Will the students be able to compare their scores with other students, will there be a competitive element?

+11. Will the students have t unlock lessons in order or will they be able to skip depending on their experience level?

 ## Already asked:
 7. Is any part of the daily lessons graded?
 Or is it all just for completion?